toddfoster/toddfoster.github.com/books.md

 * George MacDonald, _Phantastes: A Faerie Romance for Men and Women_ (Project Gutenberg: 2008)

 ## June 2025
-* Makr Lau Branson, _Memories, Hopes, and Conversations: Appreciative Inquiry and Congregational Change_ (The Alban Institute: 2004)
+* Mark Lau Branson, _Memories, Hopes, and Conversations: Appreciative Inquiry and Congregational Change_ (The Alban Institute: 2004)

 ## May 2025
 * Neal O. Michell, _How to Hit the Ground Running: A Quick-Start Guide For Congregations With New Leadership_ (Church Publishing: 2005)